Cajun cuisine: Cultural aspects

 According to political scientist Kevin V. Mulcahy writing on cultural identity, Cajun cuisine today is different from that of the 19th and early 20th centuries, but still defines Cajun culture for many people within and outside Acadiana.
 Its heritage reflects French, Spanish, American Indian, German, and Afro-Caribbean influences.
 Cajun food is the result of this assimilation or "cultural blending".
 Rural Cajun cuisine is distinct from the urban Creole cuisine, having arisen by economic necessity among the Acadian immigrants who came to Louisiana in the 18th century.
 These settlers lived off the land and survived on foods they could obtain by hunting, fishing, ranching, foraging, or growing crops.

 Although there is a large variety of dishes within the regions that make up Cajun country in Louisiana, rural Cajuns generally prefer strong dark roast coffee, highly seasoned foods, hot peppers, vegetables smothered in brown gravy, and one-pot dishes served with rice.
 Each region has its own specialties, such as andouille sausage on the west bank of the Mississippi River above New Orleans, formerly known as the German Coast; barbecued shrimp in Terrebonne Parish; tasso ham made from hog's shoulder in the area around Opelousas; and crawfish all across the parishes of southern Louisiana, where they are abundant in the fresh water wetlands and waterways.

-Many Cajun recipes are based on rice and the "holy trinity" of onions, celery, and green pepper, and use locally caught shell fish such as shrimp and crawfish.
+Many Cajun recipes are based on rice and the "holy trinity" of onions, celery, and green pepper, and use locally caught shellfish such as shrimp and crawfish.
 Much of Cajun cookery starts with a roux made of wheat flour cooked and slowly stirred with a fat such as oil, butter or lard, known especially as the base for étouffée, gumbo and sauce piquante.
 Cajun cooks in south Louisiana historically have cooked meals in single pots, and still cook meats by braising.
 Almost all Cajun households had gardens up until the latter years of the 20th century, and lifted regional culinary standards by adding the fresh vegetables they grew to their dishes.